tiangolo/angular-docker-multi-stage-example/README.md

 That's it!
 Angular in Docker, ready for production with great performance (thanks for Nginx).
 A lot less error prone (thanks to Docker multi-stage builds).
 Supporting Angular CLI environments, thanks to Docker's `ARG` and `--build-arg`.

-You can automatize that a continuous integration/delivery environment or whatever you want very easily with those tricks.
+You can also automatize that in a continuous integration/delivery environment or whatever you want very easily with those tricks.

-I hope that was useful for you.

-There's a demo project with all what I described here in GitHub at: <https://github.com/tiangolo>.
-If you have any problem replicating this, check that repo and compare it to your code to see what could be wrong.
+There's a demo project with all what I described here in GitHub at: <https://github.com/tiangolo/angular-docker-multi-stage-example>.
+If you have any problem replicating this, check the repo and compare it to your code to see what could be wrong.

 And let me know if this was helpful to you!